yoadev22/technical-test-react/README.md

 ## Instruction
-This React project is bundled by Vite, instead of the usual create-react-app (webpack)
+This React project is bundled by _Vite_, instead of the usual create-react-app setup (i.e. webpack)

 After clone this project, you need to install the packages by running
 ```bash